 The toolbox was not a static one and was continuously refined and improved over the years as part of the Kaizen philosophy.

-It is through Policy Deployment that Danaher converts their top-level strategy into execution using the X-Matrix as part of the toolset.
+It is through Hoshin Kanri that Danaher converts their top-level strategy into execution using the Hoshin x-matrix as part of the toolset.

-When examining 25 years of Danaher’s total shareholder return vs. S&P, the years 2001 and 2009 hold significance.
+When examining 25 years of Danaher’s total shareholder return vs. S&P, 2001 and 2009 hold significance.

-It is the Policy Deployment planning process that ensures that planned improvement will drive commercial performance in its broadest sense in the most efficient way.
+It is the Hoshin Kanri strategic planning process that ensures that planned improvement will drive commercial performance in its broadest sense in the most efficient way.

-In 2009, Michael Lamach was appointed President and COO of Ingersoll Rand, and launched a transformation programme to build operational excellence based on lean principles.
+In 2009, Michael Lamach was appointed President and COO of Ingersoll Rand, and launched a transformation program to build operational excellence based on Lean principles.

 This was a key element in his pursuit of achieving premier performance.

-The development of Ingersoll Rand’s Business Operating System was critical to implement Operational Excellence as it provided a systematic way to grow and improve execution.
+Developing Ingersoll Rand’s business operating system was critical to implementing operational Excellence as it provided a systematic way to grow and improve execution.

 There are four key elements: the goal deployment process, functional excellence, value stream transformation, and ensuring the company has common systems.

-Ingersoll Rand use an organization wide, structured process to align and deploy Breakthrough Goals, Annual Goals, actions and metrics.
-The process is extremely effective as it provides accountability for selecting, aligning, prioritizing, measuring and monitoring goals.
+The process is highly effective as it provides accountability for selecting, aligning, prioritizing, measuring, and monitoring goals.

-Each function at Ingersoll Rand develops, governs and improves its work to accelerate their success.
-As a result, each function supports growth, margin expansion and working capital improvements.
+Each function at Ingersoll Rand develops, governs, and improves its work to accelerate its success.
+As a result, each function supports growth, margin expansion, and working capital improvements.

-The results from using Goal Deployment (Hoshin Kanri), together with the other four elements of the business operating system have been outstanding.
+The results from using Hoshin Kanri, together with the other four elements of the business operating system, have been outstanding.

-Complexity and waste has been dramatically reduced.
-Meanwhile, growth programmes are led by multi-functional product growth teams all working towards a common, well-communicated goal.
+Complexity and waste have been dramatically reduced.
+Meanwhile, growth programs are led by multi-functional product growth teams all working towards a common, well-communicated goal.

-Ingersoll Rand has been able to bring its people, processes and production together, managing its strategy in a coordinated way, with Hoshin Kanri continuing to provide visibility on how each employee fits into the wider plan.
+Ingersoll Rand has brought its people, processes, and production together, managing its strategy in a coordinated way, with Hoshin Kanri continuing to provide visibility on how each employee fits into the wider plan.